 - Convention has it that if the cut-in corner has two colors (wall/ceiling for example), then you first paint the lighter color, allowing it to slightly extend into the adjoining color area.
 Then you will cut the darker color over the top of the lighter color.
 This method ensures that you don't have to worry about the darker color showing through the lighter.

 Applying and Distributing Paint for Larger Flat Areas

 If you're painting a larger wall area with a paintbrush rather than a roller, you will use a different technique to apply and distribute the paint.

 - Holding the paintbrush at about a 45° angle and paint the area using several diagonal strokes.
 Again, press the brush against the wall just enough to flex the bristles.
 It's okay if the paint goes on a little heavy here.

 - Next, distribute the paint on the large flat area with horizontal strokes of the paintbrush.

-TIP: We have talked to some professional painters specializing in very high-end clients who choose to paint entire walls using only a paintbrush, without using a roller at all.
-They say that the faint texture marks created by the paintbrush create a custom look that is much desired.Continue to 5 of 6 below.
+Some professional painters choose to paint entire walls using only a paintbrush, without using a roller at all.
+The faint texture marks created by the paintbrush create a custom look that is much desired, though much more expensive than standard painting techniques.

 Smoothing out the Paint